sejr/libstructures/README.md

 # libstructures

-> Safe, portable data structures in C

 ## Motivation

-The goal is to provide a safe interface for interacting with data structures you are likely to encounter in an introductory course.
+The goal here is to provide a library of common data structures that is easy to ramp up productivity and difficult to use incorrectly.
+You should probably avoid using the library at this point because there's nothing here, and the stuff that *is* here is poorly (if at all) tested.

+That said, you're welcome to submit Issues and Pull Requests to help improve the quality of this library.

 ## Data Structures